 Synonymous with convenience

-There are products out there to help large retailers with their in store customers, such as Nextail, but they are only, really, accessible to the larger retailers with 20 store locations or more.
+There are products out there to help large retailers with their in-store customers, such as Nextail, but they are only really accessible to the larger retailers with 20 store locations or more.

 This need for convenience can be seen in the fact that most people use their smartphones to access stores.
-Laptops and PC usage is slowly shrinking with each passing year.
+Laptop and PC usage is slowly shrinking with each passing year.
 You need to make sure that your web design reflects this mobile usage improving convenience and experience.

 Gives an impression of your business

-Consumers massively consider the web design when they’re trying to get an impression of the business.
+Consumers massively consider web design when they’re trying to get an impression of the business.
 The colours of the page, the logo, the fonts, the layout, the styling and other aspects of the web design are scrutinised.

 With old-fashioned web designs, outdated, or quickly mocked up WIX websites, you’re not going to attract buyers to your e-commerce store.
 Consider the web design of big brand e-commerce stores such as Cartier, Nike, Apple and more.
-These brands reflect opulence, luxury and exclusivity and their web design offers this feeling to the consumers.
+These brands emulate opulence, luxury and exclusivity, and their web design offers this feeling to the consumers.
 A business needs to reflect their products in the design of their website.